Sermon on Law and Grace: Summary

 The sermon is divided into two distinct parts.

 The first part presents the Grace of the New Testament surpassing and replacing the Law of the Old Testament.
 Hilarion retells the Old Testament account of Hagar, the handmaiden of Abraham, and Sarah, his wife.
 He likens Isaac, "the free son of a free mother", to the followers of Christianity, and Ishmael, "a servant (not a truly free man)", to the Jews.
 Hilarion emphasizes that the Law came first, and then came Grace, just as Ishmael came before Isaac.
 He then explains that the Gospel now spreads over the whole earth, while the "lake of the Law" has dried up.

-The second part serves as a eulogy to Vladimir, the grand prince of Kyiv, and baptizer of Rus'.
+The second part serves as a eulogy to Vladimir, the grand prince of Kiev, and baptizer of Rus'.
 It is written in a highly rhetorical panegyric, possibly for the purpose of presenting Vladimir as a candidate for canonization.

-Analysis

-Church slavonic language is a sacred language here, because of the references to the Bible.

-The book should not be an oratorical essay, but simply a narrative play.